aa32555/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 transparent to application code except that YottaDB client/server operation does not support `transaction processing`_.

-Furthermore, there are configurations that impliticly invoke transaction processing logic, such as distributing a global variable over multiple database regions, or a trigger invocation (see `Chapter 14 Triggers of the YottaDB M Programmers Guide
+Furthermore, there are configurations that implicitly invoke transaction processing logic, such as distributing a global variable over multiple database regions, or a trigger invocation (see `Chapter 14 Triggers of the YottaDB M Programmers Guide